maelfosso/shorturl-startup-files/README.md

 - Docker Compose
 - Bash

+## Prerequisite

+- Git
+- Docker
+- Docker Compose

 ## Files

 - `docker-compose.development.yaml`: Docker compose file for development environment.
-It will work only with the related repositories available, that is, [API - Backend]() and [WebApp - Frontend]()
+It will work only with the related repositories available, that is, [API - Backend](https://github.com/maelfosso/shorturl-api) and [WebApp - Frontend](https://github.com/maelfosso/shorturl-webapp)
 - `docker-compose.production.yaml`: Docker compose file for production environment.
 Just run it and the magic will take place.
 - `start.sh`: The easy way to start it in a development environment.